 Since 2009 the UK government has regulated the sale of travel insurance and small tour operators like us are no longer allowed to either sell or recommend insurance to our clients unless we agree to be tied to a specific insurer.

 Since good cover is so important here are a few key questions to ask potential insurers:

 - It is very important to be well covered, in particular against cancellation and medical expenses, with a reputable insurance company who offers a repatriation service.

-- Make sure that you have cancellation cover sufficient to cover the whole cost of the trip.
+- Make sure that you have cancellation and curtailment cover sufficient to cover the whole cost of the trip.

 - Items of a high individual value (such as photographic equipment) are normally best insured as part of the Worldwide All Risks section of your Household policy.